osnr/pchrome/README.md

 There's an example Chrome extension in the `example/` subfolder.

-Run `tsc` in that folder (assuming you have TypeScript installed).
+Run `webpack` in that folder (assuming you have webpack and TypeScript installed).
 It will generate the `bundle.js` for the Chrome extension from `background.ts` and the pchrome library in the parent folder.

 Then load `example/` into Chrome as an unpacked extension.